W-measurable sensitivity of semigroup actions: Closing Remarks and Further Questions

 \begin{Question}

-Let $(X,\mu,G,T)$ be a non-singular dynamical system that is W-measurably sensitive.
+Let $(X,\mu,G,T)$ be a nonsingular G-conservative action that is W-measurably sensitive.
 If $H$ is a sub-semigroup of $G$ which is piecewise syndetic in $G$ and $T|_H$ is $H$-conservative and ergodic, then is $T|_H$ a W-measurably sensitive action?

 \end{Question}